8,99 €

 Autorenporträt

-Kelly McCaughrain's debut novel, Flying Tips for Flightless Birds, won an unprecedented hat-trick of awards at the 2019 Children's Books Ireland Awards, including Book of the Year, as well as the Northern Ireland Book Award.
-Kelly was the Children's Writing Fellow for Northern Ireland 2019-2021 and she works at Belfast Met College as educational support for young adults with special needs.
+Kelly McCaughrain's debut, Flying Tips for Flightless Birds, won an unprecedented hat-trick of Children's Books Ireland awards, as well as the Northern Ireland Book Award.
+Her second YA novel Little Bang (2024) addresses topical concerns around teen pregnancy and the right to choose.
+Kelly was the Children's Writing Fellow for Northern Ireland, and works at Belfast Met College as educational support for young adults with special needs.
 She says: "I get my best ideas from observing teens.
 I love their high ideals and natural barometer for injustice.
 I always want to write things that are worthy of their huge capacity to scrutinise the world and their place in it."
-When she isn't writing, she likes to travel with her 1967 classic campervan, Gerda, and her 1977 classic husband, Michael.
+When she isn't writing, she likes to travel with her 1967 classic campervan, Gerda, and her 1977 classic husband.